romses/Datenzwerg/docs/how_to_build.en.md

 ![The Datagnome Mainboard](assets/images/Datenzwerg-Komplett-Fritzing.png)

 !!! note

     The Fritzing schematics shows the ESP in its original orientation.
 However, we decided to mount the ESP flipped over.
     The Diagram also shows the ADS1115 in a rotated orientation.
 This makes the fritzing diagram much easier to understanf.

 !!! note

-    the PCB schematics shows the ESP in the correct orientation as well as the ADS1115.
+    The PCB schematics shows the ESP in the correct orientation as well as the ADS1115.
 This schematic is much closer to our hand soldered boards than shown in the Fritzing diagram.

 ![The Datagnome Mainboard assembled](assets/images/Datenzwerg-komplett.png)

 !!! note

     We used a special kind of perfboard.
 The grouping of three pin holes makes organising the wires so much easier.
     ![Perfboard](assets/images/perfboard.png)

 ### Sensors

 #### UV and sound sensor

 The UV and sound sensors are soldered to jst connector cables to make the sensors replacable.
 If you like, you can solder the sensors directly to the PCB.

 ![UV-module](assets/images/UV-module.png)
 ![UV_module-fritzing](assets/images/UV-module-fritzing.png)

 !!! note

-    keep in mind, that the temperature inside the data gnome can become much warmer than the outside temperature.
-    Consider wires long enough, to have the BMP280 stick outside the gnome body.
+    The temperature inside the Datenzwerg can become much warmer than the outside temperature.
+We found that even sticking the BME280 outside of the Datenzwerg, by pushing it through the slot on the bottom of the top of the Datenzwerg case, the temperature readings were still extremely high when the Datenzwerg was in direct sunlight, possibly due to radiation of the heated up plastic of the Datenzwerg body.
+We decided to live with this issue and just note it in the documentation.
+A different case design could possibly solve this issue.

 #### BME280

-The BME280 sensor is soldered to a 4 pin jst header.
+The BME280 sensor is soldered to a 4-pin JST header.

 ![BME280](assets/images/BME280.png)
 ![BME280-fritzing](assets/images/BME280-fritzing.png)

 ### Power supply

-The Power supply ts the second complex component of the data gnome.
+The Power supply is the second complex component of the Datenzwerg.

-In our original design it was intended to charge the lipos directly via the TP4056 modules.
-However, tests have shown that these modules become very hot during charging.
+In our original design it was intended to charge the LiPos directly via the TP4056 modules.
+However, tests have shown that these modules become very hot during charging - we measured up to 86°C, and that was too high for us to feel good about charging them this way on the possibly very dry field of the CCCamp.

-Therefore, we charge the lipos externally, but keep the modules to prevent deep discharge of the lipos.
+Therefore, we charge the LiPos externally.
+We however kept the modules to prevent deep discharge.

-The BAT+ and BAT- terminals are connected to Boost converters.
+The BAT+ and BAT- terminals are connected to VIN+ and VIN- of boost converters set to 5V output voltage.
 Both the ADS1115 and the ESP8266 could be operated with 3V3.
 However, the TP4056 module supplies battery voltage.
-Therefore, the easiest way was to boost the voltage to 5V using a boost converter to power both the ESO8266 and the ADS1115.
+Therefore, the easiest way was to boost the voltage to 5V using a boost converter to power both the ESP8266 and the ADS1115.
+This has also the added advantage of allowing us to measure the battery voltage using the ADS1115, which is able to measure voltages up to Vcc + 0.3V.
+We therefore connected the third wire of the 3-pin JST header used for the connection to the mainboard to VIN+, with the other two wires connected to VOUT+ and VOUT-.

 ![power supply](assets/images/Power-Module.png)
 ![Power supply-fritzing](assets/images/Power-Module-fritzing.png)

-!!! note
-    Note that we include the battery voltage from the input of the buck converter to the JST header.
-This enables the ADS1115 to measure the battery voltage.

 ### Gnome body

-Using superglue, glue the magnets into the holes in the gnome body bottom.
+Using superglue, glue the magnets into the holes in the gnome body - there are three each on the mating surfaces of top and bottom part.
 Make sure the polarity is correct, i.e. the magnets attract each other when the gnome body top is placed on the bottom.
-The magnets should be flush with the surface of the gnome body bottom.
+The magnets should be flush with the surface.

 Fit the acrylic rain cover into the upper of the two holes, holding it in place from behind with your finger.
 If it won't fit right away, carefully send the print until it does.
 It should be flush with the inner surface of the gnome body, it's ok if it protrudes a bit on the front.
 Carefully - making *really* sure to not get any on the surface of the acrylic disc - apply UV resin around the edges of the rain cover.
 Then cure it with a UV lamp.